License GuideSOC 29-1241

 Read more

-Practicing ophthalmology without an active license violates state law everywhere.
-Unlicensed practitioners face civil fines and must forfeit any income earned from the work.
-Repeat offenders in some states also face criminal charges, though sentences are typically brief.
-The specific penalties vary by state and individual case circumstances.
+Practicing ophthalmology without an active license violates state law.
+Unlicensed practitioners face civil fines and must forfeit any income earned.
+Repeat offenses can result in criminal charges in some states.
+The consequences vary by jurisdiction, but enforcement is consistent across all states.

 Career Outlook